How can we help you

 - Dairy Queen

-To get to the ISCPA On-line Career Center and register, go to the ISCPA website and select Students/Alumni.
+To get to the ISCPA On-line Career Center and register, go to the CCCI website and select Students/Alumni.

 - Interview Day -- Interview Day focuses on bringing together students and alumni with select business, accounting and computer science employers.
 Interview Day is a unique, one-day event that offers interview opportunities with excellent companies - multiple companies, multiple interviews, one convenient location.

-- ISCPA Interviewing -- This provides you the opportunity to interview with employers who might not normally visit your specific college or university.
-You can attend interviews at your ISCPA college, or any of the member schools.
+- CCCI Interviewing -- This provides you the opportunity to interview with employers who might not normally visit your specific college or university.
+You can attend interviews at your CCCI college, or any of the member schools.

 If you are searching for a full-time job after graduation, check out these resources:General Job Search websites